 If nothing else seems to work from your conditioning techniques, there are medical solutions as well.
 There is plenty of over the counter medication out there including anti-nausea drugs, antihistamines, and prescription drugs.
 Make sure that you consult with your vet before offering your dog any medication to ensure that it is safe, and you know the correct dosage to give.
 Vets often prescribe Dramamine, a common antihistamine which humans also take for motion sickness.
 There are also dog anxiety medications out there which could prove to help.
 Work closely with your vet to determine the essential issues such as the timing of the medication.
 You need to know about any potential side effects too.

 You could also try some natural remedies.
 One such option is ginger – capsules are readily available from health food and drug stores.
 There are also dog-friendly gingersnap cookies out there, which provide a nice alternative.

-Dog motion sickness is common condition in puppies and younger dogs, but it also continues in some older dogs too.
+Dog motion sickness is a common condition in puppies and younger dogs, but it also continues to be a problem in some older dogs too.
 Many of the symptoms are similar to the ones that we suffer from as humans, including nausea and vomiting, and they can also include drooling, yawning, and licking lips.
 If your dog doesn’t grow out of the issue, there are a number of different treatment options out there including behavioral solutions, changes that you can make within the vehicle, and medicines.
 Consult with your vet about the latter to make sure that you determine a safe dosage.
-Ultimately, there is no single approach that is going to work for every dog.
-You may need to experiment before you determine what works best.
+Ultimately, there is no single approach that is going to work for every dog, and you may need to experiment before you determine what works best for your pooch.